Vallum/vallum.github.io/Optimizing_parallel_performance_of_resampling_with_tensorflow.md

     - dropping can be continued undefinitely
   - So prefetch is necessary between file reading and record parsing.
 - The records in data files might be unshuffled.
-  - So shuffle data right after they are loaded to memory
+  - So shuffle data right after they are loaded into memory
 - Record parsing is CPU's job.
   - Having multi CPUs, map with parallel_calls is useful for concurrent parsing.
 - Undersampling before oversampling
-  - undersampling is dumping away some of records.
+  - undersampling dumps away some of records.
   - it reduces the size of list of data sequences.
   - it is waste of CPU resources to work with the data (in short time after) going to be dropped out.
   - tf.dataset.filter is not useful, because it doesn't provide parallelism.
   - map with parallel_calls is useful, but map handles the internal contents of records, not the record set itself.
   - to handle duplication or elimination of records, flat_map is necessary.
   - like this
   ```